Updated January 2023

 Imperial Assault is a board game produced by Fantasy Flight Games that made loyal fans from both its technical complexity and its diversity of play.
 As of April 2019, Fantasy Flight announced at Star Wars Celebration that while the Campaign game type will continue to get content through the official Imperial Assault app, no new physical content is being produced.
 Without new content, the competitive Skirmish game type will no longer be dynamic and players will move on to other games.

 This project takes up the charge to diversify, balance and support the game so that Skirmish fans can continue playing.
-The Steering Committee’s goal is to help the community improve existing content and add new content to the game and organized online & in-person play events.
+The Steering Committee’s goal is to help the community improve existing content, add new content to the game and organize online & in-person play events.
 The Committee hopes that through regular communication and open-sourced testing, the game will be improved for the enjoyment of current and new fans.
 The Committee will also facilitate tournaments and play events with the community, so we all can keep playing.